Many shade loving plants are available and they are all suited for different areas of the garden.

 Twenty Five Great Plants for Shade

-Plants that will happily grow in shade are in demand, some are better than others, and some will flower.
+Plants that will happily grow in shaded areas are in demand, some are better than others, and some will flower.
 We list twenty of the best with links to how to choose and grow this range of plants in shaded areas

-- Dicentra spectabilis (Bleeding Heart) – One of the showiest flowering plants for shade is Dicentra spectabilis (now Lampocapros spectabilis) very attractive heart shaded flowers in spring and great very foliage.
+- Dicentra spectabilis (Bleeding Heart) – One of the showiest flowering plants for these conditiond is Dicentra spectabilis (now Lampocapros spectabilis) very attractive heart shaded flowers in spring and great very foliage.

-- Epimedium – Some of the best cover plants for shade are the Epimediums.
+- Epimedium – Some of the best ground cover plants for drier areas are the Epimediums.
 Sometimes called ‘Barrenwort’, both evergreen and deciduous varieties are available, and they not only have great foliage, colourful flowers as well.

 - Trilliums – Unusual, a variety of forms, foliage and flowers these are spring flowering and grow well beneath deciduous trees.